Why is CSA membership beneficial to students?

 We are members of the Canadian Federation for the Humanities and Social Sciences, which enables participation in coordinated efforts of social scientists for effective lobbying on behalf of our disciplines.
 One recent result of such lobbying is the Data Liberation Initiative, which makes Statistics Canada data available to you for research purposes, at no cost (providing your university subscribes to the program).

 Students benefit from membership with CSA as they get all of the above at a reduced rate per year.
 A student rate is also available for the CSA Annual Conference as well as opportunities to apply for travel funding directly from the CSA.
-While at the CSA Annual Conference students are invited to attend a workshop organized by the CSA Student Concerns Subcommittee.
-CSA student members are also given the opportunity to publish in the Student Corner section of the bi-annual CSA Newsletter: Sociologists in Contact.
+While at the CSA Annual Conference, students are invited to attend workshops organized by the CSA Student Concerns Subcommittee.

 How do I become a CSA member?